maxpou/maxpou.fr/content/posts/2020/2020-03-15-10-tips-for-working-from-home/index.md

 * install a blocker and disallow social media from 9 am to 5 pm;
 * schedule deep work sessions and turn off slack.
 When I was in Asia (7-8H ahead of my coworkers), I used to do 90% of my day job in the morning.
 If you wonder how, the answer is simple: nobody was connected.
 This tool can be good for communication but it’s a productivity annihilator.

 **Note:** your boss might expect you to keep the same level of productivity while working remotely.
-To be brief: it’s impossible.
+To be brief: [it’s impossible](https://twitter.com/dhh/status/1239626937577828352).
 You’re going to introduce a wholesale change in the way you and your teamwork, your productivity will be impacted.
 Plus some people also have to manage kids, anxiety...

 ## Work

 ### 4. ✋ Know when to stop
 Sometimes we have close to zero output of our workday.
-As a software engineer, I often work all day on a bug and solution results in a one-line fix.
+As a software engineer, I often work all day on a bug and the solution results in a one-line fix.
 You feel a bit guilty but it's ok to do so.
 Because in an office, *people see you working*.

 **It does not have to be different when you're working remotely**.
 You don't have to work more just because you think you should have done more.
 Have some rest, you will do better tomorrow! 💪